The Talos Principle: Gameplay

-The player's progress through the game is limited by doors or other security systems that require the collection of a number of specific sigil pieces.
-Once the sigils for a given door or system have been obtained, they must then use the sigils to assemble a tiling puzzle to unlock that system.
+The player's progress is limited by doors or other security systems that require the collection of a number of specific sigil pieces.
+Once the sigils for a given door or system have been obtained, they must use the sigils to assemble a tiling puzzle to unlock that system.
 Special star sigils can be found by unique solutions to some puzzles, allowing the player to access additional puzzles.
 While it is necessary to collect all the sigils to complete the game properly, the game's world structure, featuring three main worlds that act as hubs and a centralized area that connects these three, allows the player to leave puzzles for later and try other puzzles.
-The player can also request "messengers" during puzzles, which are androids similar to themselves, (though not physically present), that once awakened can provide a one-time hint for the puzzle.
+The player can request "messengers" during puzzles, which are androids similar to themselves, (though not physically present), that once awakened can provide a one-time hint for the puzzle.

 In addition to these puzzle elements, the player can explore the open environments to find computer terminals that include additional narrative and further puzzles, as well as signs from previous adventurers in the world in the form of QR codes left as graffiti on various walls, and holograms that once collected play audio recordings.